-Responsibilities, Hold, Collections
+Responsibilities, Holds, Finance Charges, Collections

 By registering for class, students assume responsibility for all charges, for knowing the correct tuition and fees owed, for verifying the status and balance of their account, and for payment of all charges in the Accounting and Financial Management (AFM) office prior to payment deadlines.
-Students whose “home” institution is the University of Wyoming or any of Casper College’s upper division partners, and who are concurrently enrolled in Casper College courses, are required to pay Casper College tuition directly to Casper College by the Casper College payment deadline.
+NOTE: Students whose “home” institution is the University of Wyoming or any of Casper College’s upper division partners, and who are concurrently enrolled in Casper College courses, are required to pay Casper College tuition directly to Casper College by the Casper College payment deadline.

-Statements are mailed prior to the start of a semester and monthly thereafter.
-Students are responsible for maintaining a current address on file with the Admissions and Student Records Office.
-If a student does not receive a statement of account, it is the student’s responsibility to contact the AFM Office to request a statement and to make payment by the payment deadline.
-Account information can be viewed online through myCCinfo.
+Casper College does not mail paper statements during the term.
+Email reminders are sent to the student’s Casper College email address before the term begins and monthly thereafter.
+It is the student’s responsibility to make payment by the payment deadline.
+Students can log into myCCinfo to view details of charges, financial aid, and account balances at any time.
 A login and password are required.
-Failure to make payment by a published due date will result in the assessment of extension and late payment fees.
+Failure to make payment by a published due date will result in the assessment of finance charges.
 These fees will not be waived because a student did not receive a statement.
-Tuition payments may be made online at caspercollege.afford.com or through myCCinfo.
+Tuition payments may be made online through myCCinfo.
 Payments can also be made in person during regular office hours (GW 3rd Floor) with cash or check.

 An authorization to bill for a student’s tuition and fees will be accepted from government agencies, such as DVR, or a student’s employer.
 The authorization must be on file in the AFM Office prior to the payment deadline to avoid the assessment of extension/late payment fees to the student’s account.
 Casper College will bill the third party according to the terms of the authorization with payment due within 30 days from the date of billing.
-The student is responsible for timely payment of any fees not covered by the authorization, extension/late payment fees assessed as a result of the authorization not received prior to due dates, and the account balance if the third party fails to pay the amount authorized and billed.
+The student is responsible for timely payment of any fees not covered by the authorization, finance charges assessed as a result of the authorization not received prior to due dates, and the account balance if the third party fails to pay the amount authorized and billed.

-Holds and collections information
+Holds, finance charges, and collections information